yeti/yurt/packages/backend/README.md

 3. `pnpm migrate`
 4. `pnpm generate:nexus`

+## Tests

+[Jest](https://jestjs.io/) is used for unit and integration testing.
+In order to run integration tests, you'll need to run the following commands from `packages/backend`:

+1. `pnpm db:test:start`
+2. `pnpm test`

 ## Deploying to Render

 When deploying the backend to Render, you will first need to create a PostgreSQL database for your backend to connnect to.